How to Leave the United States and Where to Go Next: 5 Easy Steps

 In our experience, second citizenship offers the kind of freedom that every US citizen should have in these unprecedented times.

+We’ve helped countless clients obtain a second citizenship this way.
 In fact, doing what we do, if there is a citizenship-by-investment program out there, we know about it.

-You can also apply for citizenship-by-descent program if your ancestors belonged to another country, although proving a lineage is often not that easy.
+You can also apply for a citizenship-by-descent program if your ancestors belonged to another country, although proving a lineage is often not that easy.

-These are the five steps that you can follow to leave the United States., either tax-free or with a lower tax burden.
+These are the five steps that you can follow to leave the United States, either tax-free or with a lower tax burden.

 Once you’ve made up your mind about leaving the US, the very next question is where to go.